 He noted that in 2010 P&Z zoning regulation changes meant a Site Plan and Special permit application were required before converting a single family to two-family, developing a new two-family, or modifying an existing two-family (previously a permitted use that required filing for a building permit).
 He pointed out that the cost of a Special Permit and Site Plan Review – along with required documents and drainage summary report – have added four to nine months to a project, and incremental costs of $20,000 to$30,000.

-Mr. Pugliesi also lamented that there are no incentives in place to preserve older housing stock.
-Instead, an older house is demolished and a new 2-family or single family home goes up in its stead.
+Mr. Pugliese also lamented that there are no incentives in place to preserve older housing stock.
+Instead, an older house is demolished and a new 2-family or single family home goes up in its place.

 In summary, he said all of these impacts are contrary to the Town’s POCD, which recognizes the need for diversity and preservation of housing stock and preservation of natural topography.

-Mr. Pugliesi proposed about a dozen solutions, which met with applause.
+Mr. Pugliese proposed about a dozen solutions, which met with applause.
 In fact, a grateful Mr. Fish asked for a printed copy of the solutions, which follow: